-Steve Terry’s professional career began with the Dance Theater of Harlem, where he toured internationally as their production electrician.
+Steve Terry’s professional career began with the Dance Theatre of Harlem, where he toured internationally as their production electrician.
 In 1976, Terry was responsible for the first computerized lighting-control system on Broadway, for A Chorus Line.
 That year he also became the executive vice

 During his career, Terry has been a major visionary force behind some of most significant technical advances in the field.
 He authored the design specification for the first fully digital high-density dimmer rack for touring.
 In 1986, he chaired the USITT (United States Institute for Theatre Technology)

 In 2006, Terry was inducted as a fellow of USITT.
-He was a founding member of the ESTA (Entertainment Services and Technology Association, now PLASA) Technical Standards program and co-chaired the ESTA Control Protocols Working Group that developed the state-of-the-art ACN and RDM control protocols.
+He was a founding member of the ESTA (Entertainment Services and Technology Association) Technical Standards program and co-chaired the ESTA Control Protocols Working Group that developed the state-of-the-art ACN and RDM control protocols.
 He is also a

 Back to Our Management